Inventing the Future

 "The UAE remains the main hub for trade, logistics and investment in the region.
 Russian companies are more and more closely considering the Emirati market not only as a point of sale, but also as a strategic centre for international development.
 Our goal is to create a sustainable platform where businesses feel confident and see long-term prospects," said Najibullo Jabbori.

-Photo: the Press Service of the Russian Export Centre
+Photo: Press Office of the Russian Export Centre

 Cultural interaction plays a special role in creating a stable platform of trust between Russia and the UAE, said Mufti Rushan Abbyasov, Deputy Chairman of the Muslim Spiritual Board of the Russian Federation.
 He noted that Russia and the UAE share common commitment to spiritual and moral values, the institution of the traditional family, tolerance and good neighbourliness.
 This creates a favorable atmosphere for building not only humanitarian, but also trade and economic bridges.

-Photo: the Press Service of the Russian Export Centre
+Photo: Press Office of the Russian Export Centre

 "By developing our horizontal ties via bilateral tourism, mutual acquaintance with the culture and heritage of our peoples, saturating the agenda of cooperation, holding various festivals, events, meetings and forums, we are shaping an ecosystem of trust that stimulates the export of Russian goods, services and technologies to the Gulf countries, and most importantly, is positively viewed by a fairly traditional Arab society in the region.
 At the same time, it is necessary to move from one-time initiatives to institutionalized formats of permanent interaction: interdepartmental working groups, bilateral centres and platforms for cultural, public, youth, sports and, no less importantly, spiritual diplomacy," he said.

-Photo: the Press Service of the Russian Export Centre
+Photo: Press Office of the Russian Export Centre

-Photo: the Press Service of the Russian Export Centre
+Photo: Press Office of the Russian Export Centre

 Yevgeny Yelemesov, Head of the Russian Representative Office of the Dubai Chambers, noted that Russian companies are strengthening their positions in the UAE market due to their quality, innovative approaches, and attention to local culture.

-Photo: the Press Service of the Russian Export Centre
+Photo: Press Office of the Russian Export Centre

 "Today, the "Made in Russia" brand is becoming more and more recognizable in the Emirates.
 This is the result of systematic work to promote Russian goods and technologies, as well as trust, which is built through an open dialogue between the countries," he stressed.

-Nikolai Konstantinov, Head of Export Development and Cooperation with Government Agencies at the Phytocosmetic company, shared his successful experience in the UAE market.
+Nikolai Konstantinov, Head of Export Development and Cooperation with Government Agencies at the Fitocosmetic company, shared the company's successful experience in the UAE market.
 He stressed the effectiveness of government export support tools that help entrepreneurs at every step, from choosing a market and finding a partner to insuring supplies.

 Irina Bykhovskaya, Partner at the B1 company, focused on corporate governance, compliance, and financial aspects of Russian companies entering the UAE market.
 According to her, the structural changes in the UAE business climate make this market particularly attractive to Russian companies: "Today, the UAE provides Russian businesses with flexible and transparent business mechanisms.
 A well-built legal and tax strategy is the key to success for any exporter or investor."